-In addition, our ongoing or planned clinical trials of our products or those conducted by Cipla or our other regional partners may be affected by the COVID-19 pandemic.
+In addition, our ongoing or planned clinical trials of our products may be affected by the COVID-19 pandemic.
 Clinical site initiation and patient enrollment may be delayed due to prioritization of hospital resources toward the COVID-19 pandemic.
 Some patients may not be able or willing to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
 Similarly, our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19 would adversely impact our clinical trial operations.